Most retail salespeople – even commissioned ones – can make a sale by showing a cheap product first.

 That misses the point.

-Just adding more iPads with facts and figures still leaves the bigger issue - the salesperson should have more wisdom about what to select.
+Adding more iPads with facts and figures still leaves the bigger issue - the salesperson should have more wisdom about what to select.

 However, if you have a more modern car with fewer miles, the manufacturer will have a specific brand of tires matched to their performance specs.
-Any tire salesperson, who says they can put you in a less expensive tire to save you money, risks a dramatic difference in terms of performance.
+Any tire salesperson, who says they can put you in a less expensive tire to save you money, risks a dramatic difference in performance.

 “We are losing the premium market because it’s just a price to them; they haven’t driven the car when it was new or after cheaper tires are installed to know the difference.”